 Perfectionism Looks Different for Different Kids

-Perfectionism can also manifest itself differently within diverse subsets of teenagers.
+Teenage perfectionism can also manifest itself differently within diverse subsets.

 Academically gifted kids